Knots for Interiors

 This design features as an ending for a curtain tie-back made from large diameter rope. based on a traditional type with loops or rings at the ends to fix onto existing tieback hooks set in the wall.

-The decorative loop ending could be used in any situation where a large diameter rope needs to be finished with a thinner one.
 Making a secure join between two very different thicknesses of rope (ie. the main body of the tieback to the loop) presents quite a challenge.
 All the solutions involve some elaborate knotwork and a lot of patience.

 The larger diameter rope is first whipped.
-The strands of the unlaid 8mm rope are tucked and sewn through the lay of the 24mm rope on the other side of the whipping, to secure the cap to the main body.
+The strands of the unlaid 8mm rope are tucked and sewn through the lay of the rope on the other side of the whipping, to secure the cap to the main body.
 These strands are then crown plaited back up around the thicker rope towards the loop, and finished with a double crown knot at he base of the eye-splice.

 Another ending for a rope tie-back is a brass or chromed barrier rope fitting which can be attached to the ends of a short rope and used in the same way.
 On the barrier rope page you can see a traditional method we use to secure these hook ended caps to the rope.